top of page

 PhD student

 Rachel is studying how UK ladybirds cope with the dual challenges of introduced species and climate change.
-Rachel is funded by the ARIES DTP in partnership with the Royal Horticultural Society and is co-supervised by Helen Roy, Andrew Salisbury, and Matt Gage.
+Rachel is funded by the ARIES DTP in partnership with the Royal Horticultural Society and is co-supervised by Aldina Franco and Andrew Salisbury.

 Mabel.jpg